 Household Chemicals, Electronics, and Foam/Polystyrene Recycling

 Saturday, September 19, 2020, time 9 a.m. – 1 p.m.

-Silver Beach County Park, 101 Broad St., St. Joseph
+Silver Beach County Park, 101 Broad St., below the bluff in St. Joseph.

 Household Chemicals, Electronics Recycling, Paper Document Shredding, and Foam / Polystyrene Recycling

 Saturday, October 10, 2020, time 8 a.m. – 12 Noon

 Southeast Berrien County Landfill, 3200 Chamberlain Rd., Buchanan.

 Scroll down to see a description of the accepted items.

 Contact Berrien County Parks (see contact information on this page) with specific questions about accepted items.